ib-dev-cpp/Simple-wearher-App/README.md

 # Simple-wearher-App
-A simple weather app in C++ using weatherapi.com and rapidjson
+A simple weather app in C++ using weatherapi.com, libcurl and rapidjson